 Zeus in Jesus?

 What about the name Zeus and the last syllable in Jesus?
-Was there an intent by the translators to make Yeshua’s name similar to that of the mythical Greek god in order to honor the supreme god of the Greek culture?
+Was there an intent by the translators to make Yeshua’s name similar to that of the mythical Greek god in order to honor the ‘deity’ of the Greek culture?
 Not likely.
 There is a vast difference between the spelling of Jesus and Zeus in Greek, Zeus is spelled Ζεύς which is much different from Greek spelling of Yeshua ( Ιησους )

 - Zeus = Ζεύς